SASutherland/TechnicalWriter/README.md

 ### We simplify.

 First off, technical writers act as a liaison between the engineer and the customer, taking complicated ideas and processes and **explaining them so that anyone can understand** — anyone at all, regardless of expertise.
 The simpler, the better.
 We know our target audience and we tailor our documents just for them.
-Engineers, for all their great qualities, are not always the best at describing things in such a way that non-engineers can fully grasp (sorry!).
+Engineers, for all their great qualities, are not always the best at describing things in such a way that non-engineers can fully grasp (sorry!)
 And that's where we come in. **Think of us as translators, filtering through pages of complex information and turning those paragraphs into short, punchy sentences**.

 In other words, we meet with the experts at our company, interview them, get the inside scoop on what they've been working on, and then **bring that information directly to you**, using clear documentation that will illustrate exactly what we've learned. **We do this for both our customers and colleagues** because there may be people on other teams who need that info, too.